Caramelized onions are a delicacy. They take some time to cook, but the buttery, flavorful, almost sweet result is very much worth it.

 Instructions

 - Peel the onions, rinse, and dry them.
 Cut them in half through the root.
-Remove the root, then position them with the root end facing you and slice them into ¼-inch slices.
+Remove the root, position the onions with the root end facing you, and slice them into ¼-inch slices.

 - Heat the butter over medium heat in a large, deep skillet.
 Tilt the skillet to spread the butter over the bottom.

-- Once the butter starts foaming, add the onions in two or three batches, sprinkling salt on each batch and allowing it to slightly soften before adding the next batch.
+- When the butter starts foaming, add the onions in two or three batches, sprinkling salt on each batch and allowing it to slightly soften before adding the next batch.

-- Remove the caramelized onions to a plate.
+- Remove the onions to a plate.
 Serve immediately.

 Notes

-- You can make this recipe with red onions if you wish.
+- You can make this recipe with red onions.
 In fact, all types of onions can be successfully caramelized - yellow, white, red, and also sweet onions such as Vidalia.

 - Although oil works in this recipe, the milk solids in butter help with the browning process, similar to the role they play when blackening food.

-- You can keep the leftover in the fridge, in an airtight container, for up to five days.
+- You can keep the leftovers in an airtight container in the fridge for up to five days.
 Reheat them in the microwave, covered, at 50% power.
+You can also freeze the leftovers for up to three months.
+I like to freeze them in single-serve portions.

 Nutrition per Serving